 CD Projekt Red's next role-playing experience has already wowed with a couple of lengthy gameplay demos, and expectations are sky high after The Witcher 3.
 The Polish developer has stated numerous times that Cyberpunk 2077 is bound for the PS4, but it's also confirmed that Xbox players won't have to buy the game twice once the Xbox Series X rolls around.
 Basically, if you buy the game on Xbox One, you get the game on Microsoft's next-gen console too.
 We assume this will be the case on PS4 and PS5 as well.
 Besides, the sheer ambition on display suggests that Cyberpunk 2077 has already given us a glimpse of what an open world PS5 game could be.

-Status: Dated for PS4, but we can see it being re-released on PS5 given the timing and the fact it's also coming to PC
+Status: Out now on PS4, but we can see it being re-released on PS5 given the timing and the fact it's also coming to PC

-At this point we've seen quite a bit of Death Stranding, and we've played through the whole thing for review purposes.
+After years of trailers and speculation, Death Stranding is finally in our hands.
 Sony's placed a lot of faith in iconic developer Hideo Kojima and his team at Kojima Productions, and we were somewhat surprised to see it get a 2019 release date.
 Still, given the game's lengthy production cycle, it's not too much of a jump to assume that it'll appear on PS5 in some form, especially now that it's confirmed for a PC release in the summer of 2020.
 In fact, system architect Mark Cerny has alluded to this very fact in past interviews.